 Local Node Exploration: Given a set of nodes, explore the graph around those nodes.

 Domain specific APIs: These are groups of APIs, specific to particular domains.

 Graph Query/SPARQL: Given a subgraph where some of the nodes are variables, retrieve possible matches.
 This corresponds to a subset of the graph query language SPARQL.

-Utilities: These are Python Notebook specific APIs for helping with Pandas DataFrames, etc.
+Utilities: These are Python notebook specific APIs for helping with Pandas DataFrames, etc.

-Almost all our APIs take references to nodes and properties as arguments.
+Most of the provided endpoints take references to nodes and properties as arguments.
 Every

-node (properties are also nodes) has a
+node or property has a

 Data Commons ID (DCID), which is used

 to pass nodes as arguments to API calls.

 Note: The DCID of schema.org terms used in Data Commons is their schema.org ID.